Antide Boyer

 Antide Boyer (26 October 1850 – 24 July 1918) was a French manual worker, Provençal dialect writer and journalist from the south of France who became a socialist deputy.

-He supported strikes and was involved in the fight for worker's rights around the turn of the 19th century.
+He supported strikes and was involved in the fight for workers' rights around the turn of the 19th century.
 He participated as a volunteer in the Greco-Turkish War of 1897.

 Early years

 Antoine Jean-Baptiste Boyer (later known as Antide Boyer) was born on 26 October 1850 in Aubagne, Bouches-du-Rhône.

-As a child he helped his father, a potter.
+As a child, he helped his father, a potter.
 He spent four years at the minor seminary of Marseille, where he lost his faith in Christianity.

 He met Pierre Mazière at the seminary, who later wrote under the nom-de-plume Peire Simoun.

 He worked for the Chemins de fer de Paris à Lyon et à la Méditerranée (PLM), then at the La Ciotat shipyards, and then ran a wholesale oil and soap store with his first wife.

 He was one of the founders of the Bouches-du-Rhone Socialist Party.

 Boyer contributed to various local left-wing newspapers while editing Lou Tron de l'er.

 As editor-in-chief of Lou Tron de l'er from issue 26 (30 June 1877) he fought with the Félibrige, rejecting their spelling and saying their language was artificial.

 He called it a society of mutual admiration, and mocked its ceremonies.

 The mockery ended with the disappearance of Prouvençau, and he was on good terms with Guitton-Talamel's Lou Brusc.

 Boyer wrote for Provençal dialect publications under no less than 37 noms de plume.

 In 1884 he became deputy mayor of Marseille.

 From 1888 to 1892 he was Mayor of Aubagne.